 To reheat chilled curry, place it in a saucepan and heat slowly over low heat, stirring constantly.

-If you can't eat it in a couple of days, please consider freezing it as explained below.
+If you can’t eat it in a couple of days, please consider freezing it, as explained below.

-Frozen up to 1 month
+Frozen for up to 1 month

 The standard storage guideline for freezing curry is one month, which allows for long-term storage, but there are a few things to keep in mind when freezing and reheating from frozen.